JesseTNRoberts/SP25-CSC4220/gradproject.md

 - How would you improve your model based on the outcome?
 - Are there any further extensions to your model that would be worth exploring?

+## Milestone 4: Internal Peer Review

+Every member of the group needs to submit the internal peer review form<!-- (https://forms.gle/NgERYS9bd1U29Xur5){:target="_blank"}  --> for this checkpoint.
+This form is intended to record your and your group members' progress in the project.
+The records will be confidential to the teaching staff and will not be shared with other students.

-## Checkpoint 3: Project Report First Draft + Internal Peer Review
+## Milestone 5: Project Report First Draft

 The first draft of your final report, please see below for more information on what you should aim to submit.
-You do not need to submit the video and test set performance components for checkpoint 3, but you are expected to submit a comprehensive written report that summarizes your analysis.
+You do not need to submit the video and test set performance components, but you are expected to submit a comprehensive written report that summarizes your analysis.

+## Milestone 6: External Peer Review

+You will be providing feedback on other teams’ work through an external peer review form for this checkpoint.

 ## Final Project Report
 The project submission should include the following four components: